Azure/azure-docs-sdk-dotnet/api/overview/azure/identity.brokeredauthentication-readme-pre.md

 ms.devlang: dotnet
 ms.service: identity
 ---
-# Azure Identity Brokered Authentication client library for .NET - Version 1.0.0-beta.2
+# Azure Identity Brokered Authentication client library for .NET - version 1.0.0-beta.2

  The library extends the Azure.Identity library to provide authentication broker support.
 It includes the necessary dependencies, and provides the `InteractiveBrowserCredentialBrokerOptions` class.
 This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of the system browser when available.